40K Worshipers Perform Friday Prayer At Al-Aqsa Mosque

 (MENAFN- Jordan News Agency)

 Amman, Sept.
-13 (Petra)-- Thousands of people performed Friday prayer in the Al-Aqsa Mosque, despite the Israeli Occupation
+20 (Petra)-- Thousands of people performed Friday prayer at the Al-Aqsa Mosque, despite the Israeli Occupation

+The Friday prayer in the courtyards of Al-Aqsa Mosque were reportedly attended by around forty thousand worshipers, according to the Islamic Awqaf Department in Jerusalem.

+prevented the worshipers from entering Al-Aqsa Mosque to offer the prayer through Lions gate, verified their identities, and detained numerous of them.

 Legal Disclaimer: